-- ✓ as available property.

-- as income, or

-- as a transfer of property or assets.

-1. REVOCABLE MQT OR SLD -

-- The entire amount of principal contained in an MQT or SLD is available property. - b.
-The entire amount of MQT or SLD income is available income and is subject to treatment under Article 10.

-Ann Jones is applying for Medi-Cal on behalf of her husband Bob who is in long-term care.
+- as available property, - ✓ as income, or - as a transfer of property or assets. - 1.
+REVOCABLE MQT OR SLD - a.
+The entire amount of principal contained in an MQT or SLD is available property (pursuant to Section 50402(a)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993.). - b.
+The entire amount of MQT or SLD income is available income and is subject to treatment under Article 10. - Example: Ann Jones is applying for Medi-Cal on behalf of her husband Bob who is in long-term care.
 She declares that she and her husband placed all of their property into a living trust on September 20, 1992.
 Ann and Bob are both trustors and both are named as trustees.
 The trust document has been set up to be revocable and contains approximately \$100,000 in personal property, as well as the principal residence, and one other piece of non-income producing real property.
-Note: The \$100,000 will produce trust income.

-A living trust is usually established to avoid probate and to minimize estate taxes.
+Note: The \$100,000 will produce trust income. - Discussion: A living trust is usually established to avoid probate and to minimize estate taxes.
 When establishing a living trust, titles of real estate and/or other property or property rights are transferred to a trustee and held in trust while the transferors are still alive.
 The trust document specifies how the property is to be managed and distributed during the trustor's lifetime and after death.
-Usually the individual who creates a living trust makes the trust revocable and names him/herself as trustee thereby, retaining control over his/her property during his/her lifetime.
-A living trust established by the individual or spouse prior to August 11, 1993 is considered an MQT as long as the trustee has any discretion in distributing funds and as long as the trustor is also a beneficiary of at least some payments from the trust.

-SECTION NO.:50489 et seq.
-MANUAL LETTER NO.: 159 DATE: PAGE 9J-61
+SECTION NO.: 50489 et seq.
+MANUAL LETTER NO.: 179 DATE: PAGE: 9J-63 5-15-97